-The Education Act 1998 requires that schools should promote the social and personal development of students and provide health education for them, in consultation with them, having regard to the characteristic spirit of the school.

-Section 4 of the Rules and Programme for Secondary Schools requires schools to have an agreed policy for RSE and a suitable RSE programme in place for all students at both junior and senior cycle.
+- The Education Act 1998 requires that schools should promote the social and personal development of students and provide health education for them, in consultation with them, having regard to the characteristic spirit of the school. - Section 4 of the Rules and Programme for Secondary Schools requires schools to have an agreed policy for RSE and a suitable RSE programme in place for all students at both junior and senior cycle.
 At junior cycle, the RSE programme is part of SPHE.
-In Transition Year, the RSE programme is taught through SPHE time.
-At Senior Cycle, the RSE programme is incorporated into Religious Education class time.
+At Senior Cycle (including TY), the RSE programme is incorporated into Religious Education class time.
 It is taught as a separate and distinct module from Religious Education.

-The Children First Act, 2017 requires schools to have an agreed policy to raise awareness of child abuse and neglect.
-This is covered in RSE provision.

-Circulars M4/95, M20/96, M11/03, M27/2008 and 0037/2010 require schools to develop a Relationships and Sexuality Education (RSE) policy and programme, and to implement them for all students from First Year to Sixth Year.

-The effectiveness of an RSE programme is dependent on a collaborative policy process involving teachers, parents / guardians, members of the Board of Management and students.
+- The Children First Act, 2017 requires schools to have an agreed policy to raise awareness of child abuse and neglect.
+This is covered in RSE provision. - Circulars M4/95, M20/96, M11/03, M27/2008 and 0037/2010 require schools to develop a Relationships and Sexuality Education (RSE) policy and programme, and to implement them for all students from First Year to Sixth Year. - Child Protection Procedures for Primary and Post-Primary Schools (revised 2023) - The effectiveness of an RSE programme is dependent on a collaborative policy process involving teachers, parents / guardians, members of the Board of Management and students.